andi2022/gcconf/README.md

  - Using the following commands to create the gcconf_download and gocheats.sh files
    - Change the `url`, `authUser`, and `authPass` to the values used for NGINX
    - Change `DeviceName` to the name you want on this device
+   - Change `TimeZone` to your corresponding  TimeZone like Europe/Zurich
 ```
 adb shell
 su -c 'file='/data/local/gcconf_download' && \